Optical Integrated Sensing and Communication: Architectures, Potentials and Challenges: Future Trends and Challenges for O-ISAC

 \subsection{Performance Metrics for O-ISAC}

-Owing to narrow beams and LoS channels, the received signal for an O-ISAC sensing receiver generally comes from the reflection of a point target, which is different from the common extended target in RF-ISAC.
-This difference causes the invalidity of plentiful performance metrics that dedicate to multi-target scenarios, like peak-to-sidelobe ratio (PSLR) and integrated-sidelobe ratio (ISLR).
-Furthermore, establishing an information-theory foundation for sensing is another urgent task for ISAC, which contributes to a unified performance metric in joint optimization.
-Similarly, information theory is also necessary for O-ISAC to unify performance metrics like the achievable data rate, BER, precision, refresh rate, etc.
+Owing to narrow beams and LoS channels, the received signal for an O-ISAC sensing receiver generally comes from the reflection of a point target, in contrast to the common extended target in RF-ISAC.
+This difference causes the invalidity of plentiful performance metrics dedicated to multi-target scenarios, like peak-to-sidelobe ratio and integrated-sidelobe ratio.
+Moreover, establishing an information-theory foundation for sensing is another urgent task for O-ISAC, which contributes to a unified performance metric in joint optimization.
+The main challenge lies in non-linear distortions of the O-ISAC signal, which yields complicated expressions for performance metrics~\cite{LingOptimizationDCOOFDM2016}.
+A concise relationship between the waveform design and performance metrics deserves more consideration in future research of O-ISAC.